-Oh the images are endless, and not necessarily flattering: the party pontoon boat; the noisemaking ski boats, the sailboats endlessly tacking back and forth but making little progress; the big fancy yacht using resources like crazy but not really going anywhere - I think we could find congregations that matched each one of these images without too much searching.
+Oh the images are endless, and not necessarily flattering.
+I'm pretty sure we could find congregations that matched each one of these images without too much searching.

 But what kind of congregation or boat matches the image presented by Jesus and the disciples who got out of the boat to wade into and provide help to the crowds?
-One thinks perhaps of the hospital ships, those vessels that load up with medicines and medical staff and head off to needy places, tying up for extensive periods of time to offer free medical care to a desperate people.
+One thinks perhaps of hospital ships, those vessels that load up with medicines and medical staff and head off to needy places, tying up for extensive periods of time to offer free medical care to a desperate people.
 One thinks also of cargo ships that gather together relief supplies - food, tents, water processing facilities, well-drilling equipment - and deliver them to hungry, thirsty, homeless crowds.
 Even fishing boats provide meaningful analogies of people working together in challenging and even dangerous situations to provide food and sustenance for those back on shore.